Draghi defends bond-buying plan in lion's den

 Many of Merkel's allies are resistant to a Spanish rescue precisely because they fear it would trigger "unlimited" bond purchases by Draghi's ECB.

 "There is a lot of opposition to a programme for Spain.
-They are against it because they fear it would open the floodgates at the ECB," said Guntram Wolff, deputy director of the Brussels-based Bruegel think-tank and a former Bundesbank economist.
+They are against it because they fear it would open the floodgates at the ECB.
+The concerns run very deep, also in the SPD," said Guntram Wolff, deputy director of the Brussels-based Bruegel think-tank and a former Bundesbank economist.

 Barthle said his colleagues also sought assurance from Draghi that plans to give the ECB new responsibilities for supervising banks across Europe would not interfere with the bank's core monetary policy task.